RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 #> #   LONGITUDE <dbl>, LATITUDE <dbl>, geometry <chr>
 ```

 First, we need to clean the data are little.
-There are some clear errors in the ADDRESSNUMBERTEXT field, but not too many, so we will just ignore it and focus on the data that we are interested in.
+There are some clear errors in the ADDRESSNUMBERTEXT field, but not too many, so we just ignore it and focus on the data that we are interested in.

 ```r